LHSjames/IS-477-Final-Project/README.md

     3. Are there specific neighborhood factors that correlate with host turnover?
 * **Findings:** Our analysis reveals that the market is heavily right-skewed in terms of price, with a clear hierarchy based on room type.
 Neighborhood location serves as a strong differentiator for both price and minimum stay requirements.
 Listings with moderate pricing and consistent availability tend to receive the most frequent reviews.

+**Project Overview and Motivation** The rise of the "gig economy" has fundamentally transformed urban housing markets, with platforms like Airbnb acting as a central driver of this shift.
+In cities like Chicago, short-term rentals have created a complex ecosystem where property owners act as micro-hoteliers, balancing pricing strategies against occupancy rates and regulatory constraints.
+The motivation for this project, "Chicago Airbnb Market Analysis," stems from a desire to understand the underlying mechanics of this marketplace.
+Specifically, we sought to determine what actually drives the value of a listing: Is it purely location (neighborhood), the physical privacy of the room type, or more dynamic factors like host activity?
+Understanding these drivers is critical not only for potential hosts seeking to maximize revenue but also for policymakers trying to understand how short-term rentals interact with local housing dynamics.

+**Research Objectives** Our primary research goal was to perform a data-intensive examination of the Chicago market by moving beyond simple descriptive statistics and towards an integrated, multi-faceted view of the ecosystem.
+We defined three core research questions to guide our analysis:

+* **Geographic Influence:** What is the measurable impact of neighborhood categorization on pricing power and minimum stay requirements?

+* **Listing Attributes:** Which physical features—specifically room type—serve as the strongest predictors of price?

+* **Market Activity:** How do pricing and availability correlate with booking frequency (using review density as a proxy)?

+**Methodological Approach:** To answer these questions, we did not rely on a single flat file.
+Instead, we architected a relational dataset by integrating three distinct sources from Inside Airbnb: static Listings data (property attributes), dynamic Reviews data (historical activity), and official Neighborhood metadata (geographic standardization).

+The technical execution was divided into clear phases.
+First, a data engineering pipeline was established to merge these sources using relational keys (id, listing_id, and neighbourhood).
+This allowed us to map temporal review data onto static property features.
+Second, a rigorous cleaning process was applied.
+We identified that the dataset contained significant missing values in critical financial columns; specifically, we removed approximately 35,550 records that lacked valid price data to ensure our subsequent financial analysis was statistically sound.
+We also standardized currency formats and filtered out entirely null columns such as neighbourhood_group.

+**Key Findings and Insights:** Our Exploratory Data Analysis (EDA) revealed that the Chicago Airbnb market is defined by strict hierarchies and geographic premiums.

+* **Price Distribution:** The market is heavily right-skewed.
+While the vast majority of listings remain affordable, a "long tail" of high-priced outliers exists, skewing the mean and suggesting that a small number of luxury properties operate in a completely different market segment than the typical host.

+* **The Privacy Premium:** We found that "Room Type" is a definitive price differentiator.
+"Entire home/apt" listings command a significant median price premium over "Private rooms," validating the hypothesis that privacy is the primary luxury commodity in this market.

+* **Neighborhood Dynamics:** Location acts as a strict multiplier on price.
+Downtown and Near North Side neighborhoods do not just have higher prices; they often enforce different minimum stay requirements, suggesting a more professionalized hosting environment compared to outlying residential areas.

+**Conclusion** This project successfully transformed raw, disjointed data into a clean, integrated asset that reveals the structural drivers of the Chicago short-term rental market.
+The findings highlight that "price" is not a random variable but a function of specific, identifiable factors—primarily privacy (room type) and location (neighborhood).
+These insights provide a robust foundation for the next logical step: developing a predictive machine learning model to estimate listing prices based on these validated features.

 ## Data Profile
 We utilized three distinct datasets from **Inside Airbnb**, integrated to create a comprehensive view of the market.
 * **Dataset 1: Listings (`chicago_airbnb_listings.csv`)**